 - Vikings bathed and changed clothes once a week.
 Saturday was called “washing day”.
 Washing and changing clothes once a week was unheard of among the other Europeans of the time.

 - Vikings groomed their beard and combed their hair.
 Each man carried a comb and made sure to keep the hairs on his head and face in good order.
-Braids, beads and other decorations were used to further present a well-groomed appearance.
 They also carried and used razors to make sure that their beards didn’t connect with their chest hairs.

 - Not all Vikings were blondes.
 However, being blonde was considered beautiful.
 This made many brown haired Vikings use strong soap with a high lye content to bleach their hair and beards to get the blonde look that was considered an ideal.

 - Vikings followed international fashion trends.
 Vikings didn’t hold fast to wool and fur, rather picking up fashion from where ever they went.
-Huge Turkish pants became immensely popular among Swedish Vikings, whilst imported silken cloth was wanted by all who could afford it.
+Imported silken cloth was wanted by all who could afford it.
 Bright colors were preferred too, mainly red and blue seemed to be the thing.
 Add to that huge, often impractical jewelry and you’d be in style.

 - Viking Ink.
 The 10th Century Arab traveler, Ahmad Ibn Fahlan, encountered Swedish Vikings along the Volga.
 He described each man as “tattooed from fingernails to neck with dark blueish-green tree like patterns (knotwork?) and other figures”.
-Whether Vikings tattooed themselves mainly for looks or for spiritual reasons isn’t known.
+Even though regular Scandinavians of the time and age did not practice tattooing, it is possible that Vikings travelling eastward did - just like 18th Century sailors on their voyages to the South Pacific.
+Whether these Vikings tattooed themselves mainly for looks or for spiritual reasons isn’t known.

 - Vikings used make up.
 What they used was an eyeliner known as Kohl, which is a dark powder.
 Ibrahim Al-Tartushi, an Arab traveler who visited the Viking trading hub of Hedeby in 950 AD wrote that: “there is also an artificial make-up for the eyes, when they use it beauty never fades, on the contrary it increases in men and women as well.”